-Inside: Everything you need to about how to set personal goals including simplified worksheets to download for free.
+Inside: Everything you need to about how to set personal goals for single moms.
+Goal setting doesn’t have to be complicated..

 Often life feels easy-breezy after school.
 Maybe you got married, you found your dream job, perhaps you had kids.
 Regardless, you didn’t worry too much about your next step.